-Why do Delirium Tremens occur?
+Why does Delirium Tremens occur?

 The presence of alcohol in the brain increases the release of a chemical known as GABA, a neurotransmitter that sends chemical messages through the brain and the nervous system and is involved in regulating communication between brain cells.
-The increased GABA levels caused by alcohol, induces the familiar feeling of slowed reactions commonly associated with drinking.
+The increased GABA levels caused by alcohol induces the familiar feeling of slowed reactions commonly associated with drinking.

 When alcohol is withdrawn, after a prolonged presence, the brain has stopped producing enough GABA for itself as it has become dependent on the presence of alcohol and so the brain cells become unmanageably over-active causing the delirium tremens.

-How long do Delirium Tremens last?
+How long does Delirium Tremens last?

 Patterns of withdrawal vary from person to person.
 For some, the physical symptoms may fade after a few days, for others they can remain intense for several weeks.